integrated-land-simulator/model_description/descript/matsiro.md

 ## External parameters
 The external parameters necessary for the execution of MATSIRO are broadly divided into two types: parameters whose values for each grid cell are given by horizontal distribution (map), and parameters whose values are given by land cover type or soil type tables.
-The land cover types and soil types are among the parameters given by map, and through this, each parameter given by table is allocated to individual grid cells; that is,
+The land cover types and soil types are the parameters given by map, and through this, each parameter given by table is allocated to individual grid cells; that is,

 parameter given by map: